Economic monitor: The US-Asean Summit’s sunny disconnect

 Malaysia scandal fallout

 Malaysia was the previous summit host and President Obama continued to keep distance from Prime Minister Najib Razak, as the 1MDB debt and corruption scandal unfolds at home and in Gulf and European capitals.
-The attorney general initially cleared him of alleged wrongdoing over a $600 million payment determined to be a Saudi election donation, but Switzerland is still investigating $4 billion in suspicious accounts.
+The attorney general initially cleared him of alleged wrongdoing over a US$600 million payment determined to be a Saudi election donation, but Switzerland is still investigating US$4 billion in suspicious accounts.

 Vietnam budget shortfall